spartan782/ELK-stack-deployment-py/README.md

 Currently the only test bed this has gone though is a 3 vm setup.
 The script is designed to handle any number of boxes but has not been tested.
 That means there may be bugs.
 If you find any please let me know so that I can correct them as quickly as possible.

+###Known Bugs

+Does not successfully account for hyperthreading.
+Latancy creates issues with installation. --this is currently being delt with temporarily with sleep commands

+###Upcoming improvements

+Freeze the script to bypass prereq's listed above.
+Redesign the script to improve performance and proficency using threading.
+Design ability to pivot from Kibana interface to PCAP.